Study now, pay when you’re earning.

 The college has funds to help you with associated costs such as transport, meals and equipment, etc, whilst you study.
 Get your finance form in as early as possible.

-You can download the student financial support Application form for financial help 2018 2019.
+You can download the student financial support Application Form 2019-20 here.
 (Alternatively a PDF version of this form can be found at the bottom of this page.)

 Please note that if you are applying for financial help to the college, meals are based on a different criteria, and will be assessed differently to the general financial support fund.